camunda/blog.camunda.org/content/post/2017/03/adding-custom-elements-to-bpmn-properties-panel.md

 }
 ```

-Similarly we also need to change condition for textField to not display on value class else we will have select box and text both to do that changes in `ServiceTaskDelegateProps.js` as:
+Similarly, we also need to change the condition for textField to not be displayed on value 'Class', else we will have both select box and text.
+To do so, change `ServiceTaskDelegateProps.js` as:

 ```
 group.entries = group.entries.concat(delegate(element, bpmnFactory, {